-At closing of the Bonds, Legacy PCT contributed \$60.0 million in equity and executed a Guaranty of Completion dated as of October 1, 2020 ("Guaranty") and PureCycle and certain affiliates contributed an additional \$40.0 million million in equity upon the Closing of the Business Combination.
+At closing of the Bonds, Legacy PCT contributed \$60.0 million in equity and executed a Guaranty of Completion dated as of October 1, 2020 ("Guaranty") and PureCycle and certain affiliates contributed an additional \$40.0 million in equity upon the Closing of the Business Combination.
 Under the Guaranty, PureCycle funded a \$50.0 million liquidity reserve for the Ironton Facility ("Liquidity Reserve") and deposited that amount upon the Closing of the Business Combination in an escrow account held by U.S. Bank Trust Company, National Association, as escrow agent.
-In addition, the Guaranty requires that PureCycle maintain at least \$75.0 million of cash on its balance sheet as of July 31, 2021 and \$100.0 million of cash on its balance sheet as of January 31, 2022, in each case, including the Liquidity Reserve.
-The Company met these requirements and continues to maintain that cash balance at March 31, 2022.
-The Guaranty was amended and restated in May 2021 ("ARG") to include a requirement, among others, that PureCycle replenish the Liquidity Reserve at the level of \$50 million until completion of the Ironton Facility and the payment of all Project costs and until conditions relating to certain supply and offtake agreements have been met.
+In addition, the Guaranty requires that PureCycle maintain at least \$75.0 million of cash on its balance sheet as of July 31, 2021 and \$100.0 million of cash on its balance as of January 31, 2022, in each case, inclusive of the Liquidity Reserve.
+The Company met these requirements and continues to maintain that cash balance at September 30, 2022.
+The Guaranty was amended and restated in May 2021 ("ARG") to include a requirement, among others, that PureCycle replenish the Liquidity Reserve at the level of \$50.0 million until completion of the Ironton Facility and the payment of all Project costs and until conditions relating to certain supply and offtake agreements have been met.
 Thereafter, the Liquidity Reserve amount will be reduced as provided in the ARG and PureCycle will not be required to replenish the reduced Liquidity Reserve.
-When all conditions to reducing the Liquidity Reserve to \$25 million have been met, the reduced Liquidity Reserve without the obligation of replenishment will remain in place so long as any Series 2020A Bonds remain outstanding under the Indenture.
+When all conditions to reducing the Liquidity Reserve to \$25.0 million have been met, the reduced Liquidity Reserve without the obligation of replenishment will remain in place so long as any Series 2020A Bonds remain outstanding under the Indenture.

 The Bonds are recorded within Bonds payable in the condensed consolidated balance sheet.
-The Company incurred \$ 4.8 million and \$4.8 million of interest cost during the three months ended March 31, 2022 and 2021, respectively.
+The Company incurred \$ 4.8 million and \$4.8 million of interest cost during the three months ended September 30, 2022 and 2021, respectively, and \$14.5 million and \$14.4 million of interest cost during the nine months ended September 30, 2022 and 2021, respectively, and \$14.5 million and \$14.4 million of interest cost during the nine months ended September 30, 2022 and 2021, respectively, and \$14.5 million and \$14.4 million of interest cost during the nine months ended September 30, 2022 and 2021, respectively.
 As the Bond proceeds will be used to construct the Company's property, plant and equipment, the interest costs related to the tax-exempt portion of the Revenue Bonds have been capitalized within Property, Plant and Equipment.
-The Company capitalized \$4.3 million and \$4.3 million of interest cost during the three months ended March 31, 2022 and 2021, respectively.
+The Company capitalized \$4.2 million and \$4.2 million of interest cost during the three months ended September 30, 2022 and 2021, respectively, and \$ 12.8 million and \$12.8 million of interest cost during the nine months ended September 30, 2022 and 2021.
 Management believes the fair value of the Revenue Bonds is not materially different than the carrying amount.